 “That Matrimony is a Sacrament the Church, following the authority of the Apostle, has always held to be certain and incontestable.
 In his Epistle to the Ephesians he writes: Men should love their wives as their own bodies.
 He that loveth his wife loveth himself.
 For no man ever hated his own flesh, but nourisheth it and cherisheth it, as also Christ doth the church; for we are members of his body, of his flesh, and of his bones.
 For this cause shall a man leave his father and mother, and shall adhere to his wife, and they shall be two in one flesh.
 This is a great sacrament; but I speak in Christ and in the church.
 Now his expression, this is a great sacrament, undoubtedly refers to Matrimony, and must be taken to mean that the union of man and wife, which has God for its Author, is a Sacrament, that is, a sacred sign of that most holy union that binds Christ our Lord to His Church.

 “That this is the true and proper meaning of the Apostle's words is shown by the ancient holy Fathers who have interpreted them, and by the explanation furnished by the Council of Trent.
-It is indubitable, therefore, that the Apostle compares the husband to Christ, and the wife to the Church; that the husband is head of the wife as Christ is t...
+It is indubitable, therefore, that the Apostle compares the husband to Christ, and the wife to the Church; that the husband is he...
 Please purchase this lesson to continue learning.

 Marriage Preparation Program is part of the following course(s):